 Definition of Lipedema

 The condition of lipedema is a chronic fat tissue disease, predominantly in women.
 It develops or worsens in the case of severe hormone changes such as puberty, pregnancy, or menopause.
 What is most infuriating about it is the failure of the fat in lipedema to respond to diet and exercise programs.
-It occurs in the hips, thighs, buttocks, and in the lower legs, although the arms can be a part of a minority of cases.
+It occurs in the hips, thighs, buttocks, and lower legs, although the arms can be a part of a minority of cases.
 In the disease, it is apparent that the bottom half is out of proportion in comparison to the upper half, and a distinct border of delineation is observed across the wrists or the ankles.
 It generates a column shape of arms and legs.

 Causes and Risk Factors of Lipedema